jncraton/networks-cpsc3410/readme.md

 Grading Scale
 -------------

-I use the following standard grading scale to map percentages to letter grades:
+The following standard grading scale is used to map percentages to letter grades:

 --- --------
 A   93-100%